3st1v3ntOkay/test-zone-nextjs/README.md

 ## Yarn 4.x

-After some years using yarn I decided to start using npmn after recomemdations, but you can use yarn if you want.
+After some years using yarn I decided to start using pnpm after recommendations, but you can use yarn if you want.

 ```bash
   # second step